Behind the Curtain of Industry Awards

 Top Reasons an Industry Award Is Typically Created

-- Make more money for the presenter.
+- Make more money for the presenter of the award.

 - See #1.